-Autism Quotient (AQ) Test – Free Online Self-Assessment
+AQ Test – Free Online Autism Quotient (AQ-50) Self-Assessment

-The AQ Test is a widely used screening tool designed to identify traits commonly associated with autism spectrum conditions.
-Developed by autism researchers at the University of Cambridge, the AQ helps adults better understand how certain thinking, communication, and behavioural patterns may align with autistic traits.
+The AQ test is one of the most widely used autism screening tools in the world.
+Developed by researchers at the University of Cambridge, the AQ test — formally known as the AQ-50 or Autism Spectrum Quotient — helps adults understand whether their patterns of thinking, communication, and behaviour align with autistic traits.

-The AQ Test is not a diagnostic tool, but it can be a valuable first step for those curious about their neurodivergent profile or considering further professional assessment.
-By answering a series of questions, you’ll receive an instant score that can offer insight into your unique strengths and differences.
+The AQ test is not a diagnostic tool, but it’s a well-validated first step for anyone curious about their neurodivergent profile or considering a professional autism assessment.
+Complete the 50 questions and you’ll receive an instant score with a clear interpretation of what it means.

 Table of Contents

-Your score reflects how closely your responses align with common autistic traits.
-While only a qualified specialist can diagnose autism, the AQ test score can help you understand whether your patterns of thinking and behaviour may warrant further exploration.
+While only a qualified specialist can diagnose autism, your AQ-50 score can be a useful indicator of whether your patterns of thinking and behaviour are worth exploring further.

 Average AQ Test scores: